Adamsky94/European_Motor_Museums/README.md

 For Google Maps you need to get a personal API key.
 Here is [how to do that](https://developers.google.com/maps/documentation/javascript/get-api-key).

 It's best practice to restrict the use of your API key in order to avoid unauthorized use and extra charges applied to your account.
 Google Cloud services actually sent me an email when I first pushed my HTML code to my repository on GitHub saying that it might accidentally have been published and the best thing would be to restrict access if it has not been done already.
-Here is [how to do that](https://developers.google.com/maps/api-key-best-practices?hl=en).
+You can read more on how to do that [here](https://developers.google.com/maps/api-key-best-practices?hl=en).
 My API key is restricted.
 The Google Maps map in my project only functions if it's called from the Deployed Website on GitHub pages, GitPod, or LiveServer from VS Code when I use it locally.

 You can find information on how to place markers and use the marker clusterer on a map in the Google Maps JavaScript API Documentation [here](https://developers.google.com/maps/documentation/javascript/overview#maps_map_simple-javascript).